Elections

 General Election – November 5, 2024

 The General Election ballot will list the candidates for the presidency and the winning candidates of the August Primary Election.
-During this election, voters will have the opportunity to vote for a candidate regardless of their party affiliation.

 Voters will also vote on statewide amendments and – based on their jurisdiction – local district seats such as Mosquito Control and Fire Districts.